ramsnerm/php-devoloDHC-quibino-flush2relays/README.md

 Thanks

-Thanks to @tattn (https://github.com/tattn/homebridge-rm-mini3), @PJCzx (https://github.com/PJCzx/homebridge-thermostat) @momodalo (https://github.com/momodalo/broadlinkjs) whose time and effort got me started.
+Thanks to ... whose time and effort got me started.